Amourski: Description

 The morphology was light with a saddle pony type, being stocky and hardy.
 Externally, they were similar to Bashkir horses.

 On the Russian side, this horse had been selected to produce a more refined saddle animal than other Siberian horses.
 Height at the withers ranges from 1.30 m to 1.40 m, according to Gouraud.

 According to Jean-Louis Gouraud's description, the horses had a slightly arched muzzle, a short, thick neck and heavy gaskets.
 The back was long and straight, the loins powerful, and the rump massive, with a high set tail.
 The legs were well built.
 Abundant mane.

 The coat was generally bay, gray or chestnut.

 According to Shackleton's description of ponies, they were "accustomed to endure the greatest cold and to walk on ice as well as snow, these ponies [being] perhaps the hardiest animals in creation".
 Moreover, the Manchurian pony has been described in period documents as omnivorous.

 Amourski, on the Russian side, were bred in herds of 10 to 20 head.
 In general, the horses did not bear any particular name, but were referred to solely by their physical characteristics.

 Usage

 Video of the start of the Nimrod expedition: the "Manchurian ponies" are visible from 1 min 46.

 According to CAB International, the Amourski is specifically bred to be ridden, Gouraud adding that it was probably a draft horse.
 Shackleton writes in his notebooks that these ponies were harnessed to sledges, and capable of pulling a 550 kg load 35 to 45 km a day.
 Moreover, a 1932 report by the South Manchurian Railway Company asserts that "overland traffic was mainly carried out by the vigorous Manchurian pony or by carriage, as in the past".

 Range

 Amourski / Manchurian ponies originated along the Amur River, which separates China from Russia, on both sides of the river.
 They therefore originate from a vast cross-border territory in northeast Asia.

 The Amourski is listed as a local breed specific to Siberia and now extinct, in the FAO's DAD-IS database.

-Popular culture

-Jean-Louis Gouraud and Joël Farges have highlighted the breed in their novel and film Serko.

-In their fictionalized biography of the British explorer Wilfred Thesiger, Jean-Louis Étienne and Isabelle Marrier mention "Amourski ponies from Manchuria", which "endure temperatures down to −40°C and tolerate fasting better than other horses".